krzyzak/email_service/README.md

  - Mailgun
  - SendGrid

-It also simple `Fake` provider, which just marks email as sent, without actually sending it.
+It also contains simple `Fake` provider, which just marks email as sent, without actually sending it.

 ## Installation